 Low initiation fees and the availability of month-to-month memberships may also be signs of quality.
 Clubs that require no initiation fees, or only modest ones, or offer month-to-month memberships, display confidence that you will be satisfied enough to continue your membership.

-During the first year of a term contract, most clubs will not release you from the contract or refund payments if you quit, but some will let you stop monthly payments or refund a prorated share of annual fees if you have to quit because of illness or move out of the area.
-Some clubs we surveyed will let you off the hook for monthly fees or refund the unused share of the annual fee in the absence of illness or injury during the first year of membership.
+While most clubs will not release you from a term contract or refund payments if you quit, they will let you stop monthly payments or refund a prorated share of annual fees if you quit because of illness or move out of the area.
+Some clubs will let you off the hook for monthly fees or refund the unused share of the annual fee in the absence of illness or injury.
 In many cases, however, you’ll have to repay the club for any discounts received for committing to a term or pay a cancellation fee.